 The Greenville County Bar Association has a rich history dating back to the early 1900s.
 In the 1960's, attorneys met at roster meetings and enjoyed a very cordial working relationship.

 In the 1970's, the Bar had grown in size and organized into an Executive Committee to promote the practice of law in Greenville County.
 In the 1980's, Connie Regan was hired as the first executive secretary.
 Connie served for 11 years.
 In the early 1990's, the Bar Association organized as a 501c6 corporation and hired its second executive secretary, Nancy Griffeth, to handle the day-to-day functions of the association.
-In 2005, the bar hired its current Executive Secretary, Melinda Davidson.
+In 2005, the bar hired its current Executive Coordinator, Melinda Davidson.
 The Bar elects four officers each year: President, Vice President, Secretary and Treasurer.
 These attorneys and numerous committee chairs volunteer their time to this organization.

 The primary purpose of the Greenville County Bar Association is to promote the common business and professional interests of lawyers practicing in Greenville County.